Lina Ben Mhenni: Activism

-A renowned blogger
+Blogging

 Ben Mhenni's blog, A Tunisian Girl, is written in Arabic, English, and French.
 During the rule of former Tunisian President Zine El Abidine Ben Ali until 2011, Ben Mhenni was one of the few bloggers to blog using her real name rather than adopting a pseudonym to protect her identity.
 Her blog, as well as her Facebook and Twitter accounts, were censored under the Ben Ali regime.

 Ben Mhenni began posting photos and video of protests of those injured throughout Tunisia.
 In an effort to make the government responsible for its actions and to the people who were harmed in these uprisings, she visited local hospitals and took pictures of those harmed by police.

 Tunisian Revolution

 In May 2010, Ben Mhenni was among the core organizers of a protest in Tunis against the government's suppression of media and censorship of the internet.

 In January 2011, she covered the early weeks of the Tunisian Revolution from Sidi Bouzid Governorate in the interior of the country.
 Ben Mhenni was the only blogger present in the interior cities of Kasserine and Regueb when government forces massacred and suppressed protesters in the region.
 Her reports and posts provided uncensored information to other Tunisian activists and the international media.